jawilk/Self-Driving-RC-Car-Payment/program/qr_code/README.md

 > The address is: GXHCZXIPIQWYGYUUUOYKL9DUEAJGLINGMMOJADZDNPHHSRJOJLMPLKBMFXSQPAPVDUFHLBGOBO9TBCQHAMZSMEIPHC

 ## Situation
+**(i)**
 Car is waiting in front of barrier.
 Raspberry Pi camera is restarting with higher resolution, then streaming pictures to PC.
 PC receives images and starts searching for QR-Code.
-Making transaction after decoding barrier's address.
+Making transaction after decoding barrier's address.<br/>
+**(ii)**
+Car has arrived at the barrier.
+Barrier motion detection of the car has detected that the car isn't moving anymore, barrier ultra sonic sensor has detected an obstacle.
+PC is displaying QR-Code on second screen device (phone).
 ## Shortcomings
 * Need reinitialization of Raspberry Pi camera with higher resolution, may try threading solution again
 * Car needs to park in certain angle to be able to read qr-code